 Back after this.

-As this third party stuff has got to stop, folks, unless you are for a third party for the Democrats.
+While I have your attention, third party, as this third party stuff has got to stop, folks, unless you are for a third party for the Democrats.

-I'm all for Ralph Nader running again.
+Like, I'm all for Ralph Nader running again.

-I'd love for Howard Dean to get fed up or some other Democrat to get fed up with Obama, and I'd love for a third party of Democrats and Liberals to establish itself.
+I'd love for Howard Dean to get fed up or some other Democrat to get fed up with Obama, and I'd love for a third party of Democrats and liberals to establish itself.

 I want all kinds of liberals to line up and run in third parties.